awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

     ]
   }
   ```
-+  If the service role was generated by AWS CodeBuild, update its definition to allow AWS CodeBuild to access parameters in Amazon EC2 Parameter Store with names other than those starting with `/CodeBuild/`\.
++  If the service role was generated by CodeBuild, update its definition to allow CodeBuild to access parameters in Amazon EC2 Parameter Store with names other than those starting with `/CodeBuild/`\.
 For example, the following policy statement allows calling the `ssm:GetParameters` action to get parameters with the specified name:

   ```
   {